Jaeger2305/vue-nav-wheel/README.md

 1. Suggest some style configs (Vue style, high contrast, plain, colourful)
 2. mobile responsive (touch events, zoom)
 3. add some basic testing of the components
-4. Add functionality toggle to show only one hierarchy level, where clicking changes the root config to be the child, and there is an escape to get back to the parent.
+4. Add functionality to limit display/focus of a hierarchy level for the parent too.
+5. Demo use of that functionality in the exampels too..

 Broad goals: